CodeScop/Oge-Mai-Field-Guide/guideintro.md

-LAST UPDATED 2 APR 2020
+LAST UPDATED 12 FEB 2021

 This started out as a simple guide.
 The idea was that you jump in at whatever point in the game you were at, read any advice that you wanted to, and jump ahead.
 Meanwhile, you could always go back to the the big Resource section, or ahead to the end, and get a quick recap of what you'd seen or missed in prior areas.